igraph/python-igraph/README.md

 ## Contributing

-Contributions to `python-igraph` are welcome!
+Contributions to `igraph` are welcome!

 If you want to add a feature, fix a bug, or suggest an improvement, open an issue on this repository and we'll try to answer.
 If you have a piece of code that you would like to see included in the main tree, open a PR on this repo.

-To start developing `python-igraph`, follow the steps below (these are for Linux, Windows users should change the system commands a little).
+To start developing `igraph`, follow the steps below (these are for Linux, Windows users should change the system commands a little).

 First, clone this repo (e.g. via https) and enter the folder: